se04ber/WTSoftwareUtilitiesShare/README.md

 ---

-### Option 3: Full Development Setup
+### Option 3: Full Installation: Manually

-**Best for:** Editing the project, contributing, or using on Linux/Windows locally with full control.
+**Best for:** Not Windows users who want do install, run and maybe edit the full project folder logic locally, contribute etc. Only the pip packages in requirements.txt need to be set up.

 **Requirements:**
 - Python >3.6 installed